 Cue All the Single Ladies by Beyonce.

 42 year old executive assistant Jaime is living the life.
 Entertaining, reclining on leopard print, chinking glasses on her inner city balcony and … indulging in some light hoarding.
 I have no idea how she has people over actually, so kudos to her for that.
 Understandably her bestie Naomi is worried.
-Concerned that Jaimes is going to drown under all her stuff – or not find room on the couch to have the girls over for champers.
+Concerned that Jaimes is going to drown under all her clutter – or not find room on the couch to have the girls over for champers.
 I am not sure which.

 Bright and bubbly J likes to numb her existential angst via retail therapy, She reveals to the team that she has lived in her city pad for 19 years – so that’s nearly two decades of comfort shopping and the accumulation of shoes, handbags and judging by her living spaces – everything else really.